bentelford/blt-web/content/tch.md

 <a href="https://benjamintelford.com/img/merch/TELFORD CLASSIC - HOODIE/TCHW0BL.jpg"><img src= "https://benjamintelford.com/img/merch/TELFORD CLASSIC - HOODIE/TCHW0BL.jpg" style="width:250px; height:292px; padding:3px"  title="White on Blue" alt="White on Blue"></a>
 <br>
 <br>
 *Note: To ensure that our products are of the highest quality possible, our garments are sourced from a US supplier.
-Once they arrive in Ottawa, they are then sent to a local embroider to have the designs stitched in.
+Once they arrive in Ottawa, they are then sent to a local embroider to have the designs stitched in / screen printed.
 Due to this, (and to keep prices as low as possible) orders are sent out in groups, and products will usually take 4-6 weeks between order and delivery.*
 <br>
 <br>
 To order, please refer to <a href="https://benjamintelford.com/order">**this page.**</a>